roman-milk/roman-milk.github.io/my-boss-slut.md

  "You want a quickie or do you want to hear the rest of the story first?" she asked.

  "A quickie."
 After walking to the bed, Becky lay back, gave me a slutty look and spread her legs wide, grabbing her ankles to hold herself open.
 I had never seen her do that before.
 I knee walked between her legs and slipped my cock into her.
 She was sopping wet.
 She wrapped those legs around me and fucked me until I came, which was not long.
-Report_Story #2